Evidence Level

 What is the recommended dosage of Sodium Molybdate?

-Does Sodium Molybdate interact with medications?
+Does Sodium Molybdate interact with any medications?

 References(2 citations)